the-J/WhiteGoat/README.md

     - postgres with sequelize
     - docker

+### Developers note (to be expanded)

+Twitch component works but it lacks in some places.
+Whats needs to be done next:
+- tMine message should be handled by different DB table:
+    - there should be table of users that would be updated by tAddMe message to store twitchChannel.id

 ### About

 I use [discord](https://discordapp.com/) extensively.
 I use it with clients for **freelance projects**, for communication